 1.1 Open academic positions dedicated to digital transformation in all faculties

-Digital technology offers powerful tools for research and teaching, both for the exact sciences and for the social sciences and humanities.
-Likewise, it transforms the disciplines taught in the various faculties, both in terms of methodologies and content.
-These developments make it necessary to create new professorial posts dedicated to the various facets of digital transformation.
-These positions will contribute to the development of new fields of research and teaching within the University and should be reference points in the field of digital technology for researchers who wish to integrate digital technologies into their work.
+Digital technology offers powerful tools for research and teaching in both the hard sciences and the social sciences and humanities.
+It also transforms the disciplines taught in the various faculties, both in terms of methodology and content.
+These developments make it necessary to create new professorships dedicated to the various facets of the digital transformation.
+These positions will contribute to the development of new fields of research and teaching within the University and should be reference points in the field of digital technology for researchers who wish to integrate digital technology into their work.
 Within the framework of the COB4, the Rectorate has therefore decided to support the creation of several chairs on digital technology.
 Positions for an assistant professor in data science and artificial intelligence at the Faculty of Medicine, and an associate professor in digital law at the Faculty of Law, were respectively put out to tender in summer and autumn 2020 thanks to funding from the Convention d'objectifs (COB).
 Depending on the means available, other positions dedicated to digital technology could be created in the coming years

-1.8 Collaborate with other universities to broaden the range of courses available online
+1.6 Collaborate with other universities to broaden the online course catalog

 2. Digital services and support to transform the University

-Thanks to the following measures, the University wishes to enrich the offer of digital services available to the university community and enable it to take full advantage of the potential offered by digital technology.
+The University wishes to enrich the range of digital services available to the University community so it can take full advantage of the potential offered by digital technology.
 Whether it be technological improvements, the simplification of certain administrative processes, new services for the web and social networks or the creation of regulations for teleworking, the Rectorate intends to implement a series of measures designed to facilitate work and thus contribute to the performance of the institution.

 Activities and projects